kirru2198/Terraform/05_Storing_Terraform_State_File_in_AWS_S3_Backend.md

 # Storing Terraform State File in AWS S3 Backend

+**For this to be happen we already have a existing S3 Bucket in place**.

 Terraform allows you to store your state files remotely for collaboration, backup, and to ensure that your infrastructure's state is managed in a secure and consistent way.
 Using AWS S3 as the backend for your Terraform state file is a recommended practice, especially in team environments or when you want to avoid local file storage of the state.

 This guide explains how to configure AWS S3 as the backend for storing Terraform state files.